CMSC-23500-Winter2023/crusty-page/milestone-pg.md

 The bytes that make up a page are broken into:
 - The header, which holds metadata about the page and the values it stores.
+  - Restrictions on the header's composition and size are detailed in comments in page.rs.
 - The body, which is where the bytes for values are stored, i.e., the actual records.

 Pages are actually allowed to take up more than PAGE_SIZE bytes when loaded into memory.
 So, while your `page` struct needs to be able to be serialized or "packed" into `PAGE_SIZE` bytes to be written to disk, when you read it back, you can deserialize or "unpack" it into something larger than PAGE_SIZE, and work with that in memory.
 To understand why this might be useful, take a look at [this example](https://docs.google.com/document/d/1mSZulurmVLTve3MXSma2LJFvvksnZ_mfT88_XI7j9EE/edit?usp=sharing).